NHSDigital/IOPS-FHIR-Simplifier-Backup/README.md

 ## To add a new project:

-- Copy the template folder, renaming after the Simplifier Project ensuring all whitespaces are removed, e.g. HL7FHIRUKCoreR4.
-This will be referred to as [ProjectFolderName].
+- Copy the Project name from the Simplifier url. e.g. http://simplifier.net/<projectname>, e.g. hl7fhirukcore.
-- Within the folder amend the README.md with a link to the project
+- Under `Settings -> Secrets and variables -> Actions` Create a new variable and add the following:
+  - Name: <PROJECTNAME> from the url above, but capitalised and special characters removed (-,&, etc.) e.g. HL7FHIRUKCORER4:
+  - Value: <projectname>
-- Copy the Github Action .github/workflows/Backup.yml, and prefixing the project name to the filename, e.g. HL7FHIRUKCoreR4-Backup.yml
+- Copy the Github Action .github/workflows/z_Template-Backup.yml, and amend the name to <projectname> e.g. hl7fhirukcore.yml
-- Within the yml file change the following:
+- Within the file find and replace all `REPLACE_WITH_VARIABLE` with the variable name created above, e.g. HL7FHIRUKCORER4

-    - line 1:
-        - [Project Name] Back Up
-    - line 27:
-        - [ProjectFolderName]
+If Projects outside HL7 and NHS England Organization, the following will also need amending.
     - line 31:
-        - secrets.[PROJECTNAME]_SIMPLIFIER_USER

-If Projects outside HL7 and NHS England Organization, the following will alos need to be amended.
-    - line 31:
         - secrets.[PROJECTNAME]_SIMPLIFIER_PWD
         - secrets.[PROJECTNAME]_SIMPLIFIER_ADDRESS

-## Schedule to run

-The action is set to run hourly by default in the [action file](.github/workflows/backup.yml#L6).

-To help with calculating the time correctly see [Cronitor - a cron job calculator](https://crontab.guru/) Further info on using a [scheduled cron job](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) in an action.

-## Respository secrets and variables required

-Under `Settings -> Secrets and variables -> Actions` add the following, where [PROJECTNAME] is the name given to the folder above, capitalised, e.g. HL7FHIRUKCORER4:

-### Variables to add:

-* [PROJECTNAME]_SIMPLIFIER_ADDRESS
-  * Address of project - e.g. `https://api.simplifier.net/<project>/zip`
-  * See Firely docs on project zip using the [Simplifier API](https://docs.fire.ly/projects/Simplifier/features/api.html#project-zip-api)

 ### Secrets to add:
-If Projects outside HL7 and NHS England Organization, the following will alos need to be added.
+If Projects outside HL7 and NHS England Organization, the following will need to be added under `Settings -> Secrets and variables -> Actions`.
 * [PROJECTNAME]_SIMPLIFIER_USER
   * Simplifier username that has access to project.
 * [PROJECTNAME]_SIMPLIFIER_PWD